 Remind the child that the race is really only with oneself.

 What are the things you do keep your child away from the trap of conformity.
-Let us know in the comment below.
+Comment below!

 This article was originally written for the Huffington Post @The Third Metric.